-Portuguese culture has been greatly influenced by the dominance of the Catholic Church and the traditional Christian values.
-This influence is still reflected in modern Portuguese society.
+Portuguese culture was greatly influenced by the dominance of the Catholic Church and the traditional Christian values.
+This influence is still present in modern Portuguese society.
 The Portuguese people are traditional and conservative.
 They don’t easily accept innovation and radical changes both in the community and the family.
 Life in Portugal revolves around the family and even in the 21st century, some traditions and ways of life remain unchanged, especially in rural areas.

 Family in Portugal

 In Portugal, the family is the foundation of the social structure.
 Individuals derive a social network and assistance from the family.
 For the Portuguese, family loyalty comes before other social relationships, even business.

 It is appropriate to shake hands with everyone present in formal situations, which generally means that you haven’t met the person before; this applies to men, women and older children.
 The handshake, whether at a social or business meeting, is accompanied by direct eye contact and the appropriate greeting.
 One should shake hands again upon leaving.
 When greeting acquaintances and friends, men embrace and pat one another on the back, and women kiss both cheeks, starting with the right.
 Between women, you only shake hands on very formal occasions, and if you don’t know the person at all.

 The Portuguese do not use a lot of gestures.
 Being overly demonstrative with hand gestures or body language gives a bad impression.
 As in a lot of cultures, pointing with your finger is offensive.